 Instana is committed to the security of our users’ application systems and performance data.
 To meet that commitment, we follow key industry-standard security procedures to protect data from unauthorized access, use, or disclosure.

-Instana’s Chief Technology Officer oversees Instana’s security policies, including:
+Instana’s Information Security Officer oversees Instana’s security policies, including:

 - Corporate Security